 Fall prevention programs should include balance activities, tailored to a person’s ability.

-Fall prevention exercise programs should involve strengthening, cardiovascular exercise (walking, biking, etc) and balance activities.
+Fall prevention exercise programs should involve strengthening, cardiovascular exercise and balance activities.
 For your safety and greatest benefit, the activities should be tailored to your own specific needs and abilities.
-The best plan would be to talk with your physician and get a referral to a Physical or Occupational Therapist.
+The best plan would be to get a referral to a Physical or Occupational Therapist.
 Their insight in developing a program specifically for your safety and level could be very beneficial, as no one program is appropriate for everyone.

 Home balance activities that may help reduce your risk of fall:

-Family Caregivers and Seniors: These are general ideas for improving balance that you can discuss with your health care team.
-Consult and follow your personal health care team’s guidelines, using assistance when needed for safety, and avoiding activities that cause pain.
+Follow your personal health care team’s guidelines, using assistance when needed for safety, and avoiding activities that cause pain.
 Always consult your health care professional before beginning any new exercise program.
-Although I am a physical therapist, I am not your physical therapist, and this blog is for educational purposes.
+Although I am a physical therapist, I am not your physical therapist, and this blog is for general educational purposes.
 Please see the medical disclaimer.